 Figure 2.
-Map of the bathymetry within the US West Coast groundfish bottom trawl survey footprint.
+Map of the bathymetry within the US west coast groundfish bottom trawl survey footprint.
 Cape Mendocino and Point Conception are labeled to represent the latitudinal boundaries between known predominant biogeographic regions (N.B. there is also more limited evidence for additional or alternative biogeographic breaks, e.g., Cape Blanco, the westernmost point in Oregon).